kubos/kubos/docs/cli-installing.md

 ### Install Vagrant

-If you don't already have Vagrant installed see the Vagrant [downloads](https://www.vagrantup.com/downloads.htm://www.vagrantup.com/downloads.html)
+If you don't already have Vagrant installed see the Vagrant [getting started guide](https://www.vagrantup.com/docs/getting-started/)

+Make sure vagrant is installed properly:

         $ vagrant --version